 Listen to the stories of the people whose lives have been transformed by the care of CAFOD

 There are so many opportunities for how you can get involved with CAFOD.
-Volunteers help spread our message in Catholic parishes throughout England and Wales and run campaigning events on evenings and weekends, and our Education Volunteers help teach children and young people about issues of global justice.
+Volunteers help spread our message throughout England and Wales about issues of global justice.

-What motivates people to volunteer can vary; whatever your interest, talents or time, we need you!
-Sign up to volunteer with CAFOD and stand with us as we work to end poverty and injustice.
+Whatever your interest, talents or time, we need you!
+Sign up to volunteer and stand with us as we work to end poverty and injustice.

 Take a look at some ways to volunteer.
 When you're ready, sign up.

 Got questions about volunteering?
 Skip ahead to our frequently asked questions.

 Help bring CAFOD's work to life in your parish community

 Work with others in your local area and help us make an even bigger difference